Skip to main content

 Pangea AI Guard integrates with Kong Gateways through custom plugins that act as middleware to inspect and sanitize requests to and responses from upstream LLM providers.
 This secures AI application traffic without requiring changes to your application code.

-AI Guard uses configurable detection policies (called recipes) to identify and mitigate prompt injection, misalignment with system messages, PII exposure, malicious content, and other risks in AI application traffic.
-Detections are logged in an immutable audit trail, and webhooks can be triggered for real-time alerts.
+AI Guard uses configurable detection policies (called recipes) to identify and block prompt injection, enforce content moderation, redact PII and other sensitive data, detect and disarm malicious content, and mitigate other risks in AI application traffic.
+Detections are logged in an audit trail, and webhooks can be triggered for real-time alerts.

 Prerequisites